Live Music/Performances

 Saturday, March 14, 2026

-Thanks to a partnership with Portland Piano International, world-class pianist Filippo Gorini will perform a recital at the Pendleton Center for the Arts on Saturday, March 14th at 4:00 PM.
-The event is free and open to the public, but seating is limited to 100 guests, so reservations are recommended.
+Thanks to a partnership with Portland Piano International, world-class pianist Filippo Gorini performed a recital at the Pendleton Center for the Arts on Saturday, March 14th for a sold out audience.

 Filippo Gorini graduated with honors from the Donizetti Conservatory in Bergamo and the Mozarteum University in Salzburg.
 He received the “Premio Abbiati”, the most prestigious musical recognition in Italy, in 2022, as well as the Borletti-Buitoni Trust Award 2020 and First Prize at the Telekom-Beethoven Competition 2015.
 His three albums featuring Beethoven and Bach late works, released on Alpha Classics, have garnered critical acclaim, including a Diapason d’Or Award and 5-star reviews on The Guardian, BBC Music Magazine, Le Monde.